MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsMeetingConfiguration.md

 ```

 ### -CustomFooterText
 Text to be used on custom meeting invitations.
+Multiple lines are supported using the Enter key.

 ```yaml
 Type: String